-DEFINE x?
+DEFINE

+$$x$$

+?

 When Anzio sees the question mark after the key (without a space), it displays the existing contents of the key.
 You can then edit the definition.
-Press is to finish editing.
+Press at to finish editing.

-4.3.1 Copying a Defined Key
+4.4.1 Copying a Defined Key